MS or PhD in Kinesiology

 Exercise physiology is a growing field of interest.
-If you are interested in learning more about how the body reacts to exercise, this is the degree program for you.
+If you are interested in learning more about how the body reacts to exercise, this is the program for you.

-Courses for this program are offered on the Denton campus.
+Program courses are offered on the Denton campus.

 Careers & Salaries

 Exercise physiologists typically work with two different clients: those who are healthy and are trying to improve their fitness and strength levels, and those who need to improve their health and fitness levels to fight diseases, obesity or other chronic conditions.
 Salaries in this profession vary widely.
 Payscale.com currently lists a median annual income of $41,000 for exercise physiologists.

 Those earning their PhDs most frequently enter the higher education field as assistant professors (average annual salary of $73,600) or serve as a research scientist or specialized professional within the field of exercise physiology.

 TWU provides hands-on learning to our students.
 We combine lectures with applied exercises in the lab.
 You will get experience reading and analyzing data output from state-of-the-art equipment.

 As a doctoral student, you perform research of interest to you, with opportunities to collaborate with other TWU departments, such as biology, nutrition and health studies.

 This program takes 33-36 credit semester hours to complete, depending on whether you choose to do the thesis or non-thesis option.
 See full program requirements in the Graduate Catalog.

 Non-thesis students complete a 180-hour internship in a clinical or wellness setting.
 An internship portfolio is required for review and approval at the end of the program.
 This portfolio includes a description of the internship, an evaluation of the internship location with recommendations for improvement and a detailed plan outlining how you would establish your ideal wellness or clinical program.